Masked Face Recognition: Human vs. Machine: Face verification by machine

 \section{Face verification by machine}

-We analyze the performance of four face recognition algorithms to present a wide view of the effect of wearing a mask on face recognition performance.
+We analyze the performance of four FR algorithms to present a wide view of the effect of wearing a mask on FR performance.
 These algorithms are the ArcFace \cite{DBLP:conf/cvpr/DengGXZ19}, VGGFace \cite{Parkhi15}, SphereFace \cite{DBLP:conf/cvpr/LiuWYLRS17}, and the COTS solution from Neurotechnology \cite{neurotechnology12}.
+The FR algorithms choices were motivated by the need to make generalized conclusions on the relation between the verification performance behaviors of FR and human experts when dealing with masked faces.
+Thus, the choices aimed at analyzing FR algorithms at different levels of maturity/performance along with a market-mature COTS.
 The following presents detailed information of the selected algorithms:

 \paragraph{SphereFace:} SphereFace is chosen as it achieved competitive verification accuracy on Labeled Face in the Wild (LFW) \cite{LFWTech} $99.42\%$ and Youtube Faces (YTF) \cite{wolf2011face} $95.0\%$.
 SphereFace contains 64-CNN layers trained on the CASIA-WebFace dataset \cite{DBLP:journals/corr/YiLLL14a}.
 SphereFace is trained with angular Softmax loss function (A-Softmax).
 The key concept behind A-Softmax loss is to learn discriminative features from the face image by formulating the Softmax as angular computation between the embedded features vector $X$ and their weights $W$.